Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 number of bears over a created region and varying the rate at which samples are found and the size of bears territories the bias can be measured and illustrated.

+The simulation values will be chosen based on the values observed for the Swedish survey samples.
+A calculation heavy method will also be utilized on the Swedish survey samples as well to get an alternative estimate for the population. which can be compared to the bias observed for the simulated samples.

 ***CONCLUSIONS***